23 Feb 10 Common Cocaine Addiction Withdrawal Symptoms

 10. A person in cocaine withdrawal may be tempted to self-medicate with alcohol or other sedatives, or with anti-anxiety medication.

 It should go without saying that this is not a good idea, especially in light of the fact that people who have abused both cocaine and alcohol are at high risk for heart trouble during withdrawal.
-(Note: Professional, medically supervised drug detox programs are always the safe option for anything from getting the best alcohol detox to seeking out methadone detox centers after that drug was used for medical detox from opiates—and when more than one drug is involved, especially effective opposites like cocaine and alcohol, simultaneously cutting off both on one’s own judgment is tantamount to attempting suicide.)
+(Note: Professional, medically supervised drug detox programs are always the safe option for anything from getting the best alcohol detox to seeking out heroin detox centers after that drug was used for medical detox from opiates—and when more than one drug is involved, especially effective opposites like cocaine and alcohol, simultaneously cutting off both on one’s own judgment is tantamount to attempting suicide.)
 If you’re really being tortured by thoughts of “I’ve got to have something,” tell your treatment supervisors; they’ll know what to do and whether a carefully measured medical prescription could help you.

 Don’t let fear of unpleasant withdrawal effects lead you to put off seeking treatment at a cocaine detox clinic.
 Long-term cocaine dependence can cause chronic health issues from nausea to nosebleeds, damage your heart, or lead to stroke and seizures.
 It can also wreck every aspect of your life from career to relationships—and there’s always the risk of a fatal overdose.
 Although it might not seem like it when cocaine withdrawal symptoms are at their worst, the unpleasant effects of continuing in addiction are always worse in the end.